david-hp-0726/robojackets-ros2/README.md

-# ROS2 & C++ Autonomy Stack for a simulated mobile robot.
+# ROS2 & C++ Autonomy Stack for a simulated mobile robot in Gazebo.
+Completed as part of Robojackets' software training program.